Goblin Slayer: Characters

-A 20-year-old silver ranked adventurer who only concerns himself with hunting goblins (goburin), to the point where the Guild has given him a Specialist classification due to both the sheer number of goblins that he has killed as well as his work in studying their habits and biology.
-Uninterested in fame or glory, Goblin Slayer is only interested in goblin hunting quests and refuses others, although he occasionally accepts other quests if he is low on funds or for reasons beyond his control.
+A 20-year-old silver ranked adventurer who only concerns himself with hunting goblins (goburin).
+The Guild has given him a Specialist classification due to the number of goblins that he has killed as well as his work in studying their habits and biology.
+Uninterested in fame or glory, Goblin Slayer is only interested in goblin hunting quests.
+As a child, he was the sole survivor of a goblin attack on his village, an event that defined his deep hatred and obsession of killing all goblins.